Current Status (13/3/2013)

 Tray No 3.

 The battery tray.
 While this tray is completed and ready for flight.
-A spare set of batteries are being used during the bench testing in the Clean Room at Albany.
+A spare set of batteries are being used during the bench testing.

 Tray No 4.